Ardem/yii-coding-standard/README.md

 Yii Framework PHP CodeSniffer Coding Standard
 ==============================================

 !!!
-Alpha version.
-Don't use it in production !!!
+Don't use it in production.
+It's not a full version !!!

+It's necessary to add this rules:
+- UTF-8;
+- new MyClass();
+- @Doc;
+- single line expressions on next line, without braces.

 You can read about Yii standard here: https://github.com/yiisoft/yii/wiki/Core-framework-code-style